Healthy Schools (including Sports Premium)

 - Access to water during the school day

 - Free school fruit every morning

 - Access to subsidised school milk

 Feedback from the children has been overwhelmingly positive.
-They enjoy learning outdoors and respond positively to the different challenges offered by a variety of equipment.
-Their involvement in physical activity is high.
+They enjoy the outdoor apparatus.
 Children show confidence in their physical abilities and a positive attitude towards healthy life styles.
 They show real resilience in practising until they can traverse the trail confidently.
-They tell us that they enjoy PE and their sports clubs.
+They tell us that they enjoy active break times and PE lessons.

 PE developments since additional funding began in 2013 include:

 - Sprung hall flooring and gymnastic equipment

 - Traversing wall and safety flooring

 - Resourcing of additional lunch and after school sports clubs which are accessed by every pupil